 Basically, you want to make sure what you’re doing is legal before you try and do it and, potentially, run into trouble.
 The US might be known as a trade-friendly nation, but it still has strict laws and procedures that you must follow.

-It’s up to you to become familiar with the legislation relevant to your business and products, including relevant trade barriers and tariffs.
+It's up to you to become familiar with the legislation relevant to your business and products, including relevant trade barriers and tariffs, as well as understanding the associated business formation costs.
 Trade barriers can include things like licenses and quotas for specific products to protect local companies and economies.
 Tariffs are a tax on exported or imported products, designed to safeguard the domestic industry.

 If you want extra guidance with this - because it can be tricky! - you can contact the Office of International Trade.
 It sounds big and scary, but it’s set up to help small businesses compete in the global marketplace.
 If you’re wanting to import food or agricultural products, you’ll want to check with the Food and Safety Inspection Service, too.